paulzierep/micoreca/documentation_process.md

 - **Denoising or Clustering** (Feature Table Generation): denoising reads into Amplicon Sequence Variants (ASVs) or Exact Sequence Variants (ESVs), for example.

-- Taxonomic Assignment and Phylogenetic Tree Construction: ASV/OTU sequences compared against curated reference databases using a classifier, phylogenetic tree constructed from aligning of the sequences and inferring evolutionary distance.
+- **Taxonomic Assignment and Phylogenetic Tree Construction**: comparison of ASV/OTU sequences against curated reference databases using a classifier, phylogenetic tree constructed from aligning the sequences, and inferring evolutionary distance.

 - **Functional Annotation** (for Metagenomics/Shotgun Sequencing)